DevStart-Hub/DeToX/README.md

 # DeToX
-Developmental Tobii Experiment
-psydeto is a lightweight Python wrapper around tobii-researcher that simplifies the integration of Tobii hardware with PsychoPy for developmental eye-tracking experiments.
+Developmental Tobii Experiment is a lightweight Python wrapper around tobii-researcher that simplifies the integration of Tobii hardware with PsychoPy for developmental eye-tracking experiments.
 Designed with infant research in mind, it streamlines data collection for developmental studies.